BLOG

 The sector is doubly strained by the Automobilwende, Germany's transition to electric vehicle production.
 Traditional precision machining and toolmaking competencies remain essential, but OEMs and their suppliers now simultaneously require electromechanical expertise, drivetrain engineering for battery electric vehicles, and proficiency in automated production line management.
 DIHK data confirms 38% of mechanical engineering companies cannot fill vacancies, and IW Köln projects a total skilled worker shortage of 768,000 across the German economy by 2028, with mechanical engineering among the most affected industrial sectors.

-For HR and training leaders in automotive, capital equipment, and manufacturing, developing an individual development plan for mechanical engineers that bridges traditional precision skills with digital manufacturing, additive production, and CAD/CAM competencies is becoming a competitive necessity.
-Employers who invest in internal upskilling will be better positioned than those relying solely on a tightening external talent market.
+For HR and training leaders in automotive, capital equipment, and manufacturing, developing workforce capability that bridges traditional precision skills with digital manufacturing, additive production, and CAD/CAM competencies is becoming a competitive necessity.
+Production managers who can lead teams through both traditional and digitally integrated manufacturing processes are particularly sought after by German Mittelstand employers.

 Key Sub-skills